Jessicak016/lstm_nli/README.md

 - LSTM model + Concatenation (Bowman et al., 2015)
 - LSTM model + 3-relation-extraction-method (Bowman et al., 2015; Conneau et al., 2018)

+#### Files
+- LSTM_only.ipynb file has all the models described above.
+- NLI_Exploratory_Data_Analysis.ipynb shows some exploratory data analysis and some baseline models as part of model evaluattion.

 #### Preparation
 The code requires tensorflow, sklearn, numpy, and pandas to run.